coletdjnz/yt-dlp-remote-cipher/README.md

 By default, `http://127.0.0.1:8001` is used as the server base URL.

+If running locally with a proxy, set the `NO_PROXY` environment variable to avoid proxying requests to the local server. e.g. `NO_PROXY=127.0.0.1`

 #### API Key

 Configure yt-dlp to use an API key if the server requires it: